Ethiopian Airlines Flight 409: Passengers and crew

 Ethiopian Airlines issued the following list of the nationalities of the victims:

 A memorial ceremony was held at the Ethiopian Airlines premises in Addis Ababa on 14 February 2010.

 In the media

-The crash was dramatized in the twelfth series of the Canadian documentary Mayday (also known as Air Emergency or Air Crash Investigation).
+The accident was dramatized in the twelfth series of the Canadian documentary Mayday (also known as Air Emergency or Air Crash Investigation).
 It is titled "Heading to Disaster".
-The episode re-creates the crash based on the Lebanese investigators' final report.
+The episode re-creates the accident based on the Lebanese investigators' final report.